 ‘Changing Workforce Dynamics’ is a critical concern across startups in India.
 As more millennials join the ecosystem, understanding and deciphering this new age workforce becomes not only critical but also imperative.
 Millennials think and work differently.
-Their value set is different and tying them in the organization is definitely a challenge faced by most startups.
+Their value set is different and tying them into the organization is definitely a challenge faced by most startups.
 Most millennials are driven by purpose and value, a balanced professional & personal life.
 Without a doubt, when evaluating an organization to work for, millennials look for the ‘Wellbeing Quotient’ in an organization.
 But what exactly is ‘Wellbeing’ in an organizational context?

-Culturro’s team was in conversation with Lipika Verma, Director Rewards – India & Pacific at Schneider Electric, an organization recognized as an employer of choice in addition to be recognized as an employer with the Best Health & Wellness Initiatives.
+Culturro’s team was in conversation with Lipika Verma, Director Rewards – India & Pacific at Schneider Electric, an organization recognized as an employer of choice, in addition, to be recognized as an employer with the Best Health & Wellness Initiatives.
 Schneider very simply defines Wellbeing as “Being Healthy, Happy and make the most of your energy at work and at home.”

 Lipika is a huge proponent of wellbeing and says, “We strongly believe that Wellbeing creates performance and performance creates Wellbeing.
 This in turn ensures engaged and positive employees, and these work together to lead to the overall business growth of an organization.
 Our wellbeing program acknowledges this and firmly places our people at the heart of our business.”
-This philosophy is further supported by below 5 pillars which is based on a solid foundation
+This philosophy is further supported by the below 5 pillars which are based on a solid foundation

-1. Health & Wellness – The objective is to facilitate an environment in office and at home that invites and inspires healthy behaviors, healthy lifestyles, and wellbeing
+1. Health & Wellness – The objective is to facilitate an environment in the office and at home that invites and inspires healthy behaviors, healthy lifestyles, and wellbeing

-2. Flexibility at Work – To enable work in flexible ways to adapt more to individuals’ needs, for a better work-life integration and efficiency @work
+2. Flexibility at Work – To enable work in flexible ways to adapt more to individuals’ needs, for better work-life integration and efficiency @work

 3. Workplace Environment – To improve employee experience at work which include safety, security, services, social events to connect & collaborate